-late 14c., "come to blows with," from Old French couper, earlier colper "hit, punch," from colp "a blow" (see coup).
-Meaning evolved 17c. into "handle successfully," perhaps influenced by obsolete cope "to traffic" (15c.-17c.), a word in North Sea trade, from the Flemish version of the Germanic source of English cheap.
+The meaning evolved by 18c. into "handle (successfully), deal with," perhaps influenced by now-obsolete cope "to traffic, bargain for, buy" (15c.-17c.), a word in North Sea trade, from the Flemish version of the Germanic source of English cheap, and compare Copenhagen.
 Related: Coped; coping.

 Web design and development by MaoningTech.